Understanding Wire Transfers : How It Works

 What are wire transfers?

-Wire transfer is a method of transferring funds electronically from one bank account to another domestically or internationally.
+Telegraphic transfer (T/T), more commonly known as wire transfer, is a method of transferring funds electronically from one bank account to another domestically or internationally.
 However, wire transfer is commonly referred to as the transfer of funds between banks and across countries, which is facilitated by the Society for Worldwide Interbank Financial Telecommunication (SWIFT).

 Types of transfer: pre-T/T and post-T/T